Discover Your Library – How to find your Library books

 Still need help?

-However, if you still can’t find your book after following these steps just visit the Library Point on the Ground Floor of the Library for help.
-Alternatively, use the phone at the JustAsk pod and give them a call on 2508.
+However, if you still can’t find your book after following these steps just visit the Library Point at any of our libraries for help.
+At Medway, ask a member of staff at the Helpdesk near the library entrance.
+At Augustine House you can also use the phone at the JustAsk pod and give them a call on 2508.